 Ever since then, there's been no turning back.
 In order for me to push myself to my highest potential, I've set out to learn from the teachers that inspire me most.
-Educators and coaches that have been able to deliver top tier results in their students repeatedly, as well as reach a high level within their own practice.
-For me to do this to my best ability, I had to leave the security of my engineering career behind.
+Educators and coaches who have been able to deliver top-tier results to their students repeatedly, as well as reach a high level within their own practice.
+For me to do this to the best ability, I had to leave the security of my engineering career behind.
 Not with remorse, but with excitement.
 Excitement from the fact that the golden cuffs are off and that I was finally able to seek out the life I desired.
-A life where I could training relentlessly and learn new skills.
-With the ultimate goal being able to share my story, inspire others and teach those who are willing to level up their lives.
+A life where I could train relentlessly and learn new skills.
+The ultimate goal being able to share my story, inspire others and teach those who are willing to level up their lives.
 Yes, leveling up your physical skills will level up your life in many ways.
 We'll explore this idea in a future blog post.

 If you've followed me on Instagram for some time, you might recognize some of the pictures below.
 They help illustrate my story of endlessly seeking to learn from those who I consider the best of the best in the fields I'm interested in.

-You can sign up to the newsletter by hitting the gray button on the bottom right hand corner of this scren and dropping your email.
+You can sign up for the newsletter by clicking here and dropping your email.